Header image strong and weak acids

 pH scale

-The pH scale as you probably already guessed from the letters p and H has something to do with hydrogen ions.
+The pH scale as you probably already guessed from the letters p and H has something to do with hydrogen ions (H+).
 The pH scale is a measure of the concentration of hydrogen ions (H+(aq)) in a solution.
 The lower the pH the higher the concentration of hydrogen ions present.
 In fact every time the pH changes by 1 the concentration of hydrogen ions changes by a factor of x10.
 This means that a solution with a pH of 1 has 10 times more hydrogen ions present than a solution of pH2.

 Concentration and pH

-It can sometimes be confusing when discussing concentrations of solutions of weak and strong acids and alkalis.
-For example: The difference of almost nearly 2 pH values means that the concentration of hydrogen ions in the ethanoic acid is almost 100 times less than in the hydrochloric acid but the labels on the bottles are both 0.1 mol/dm3.
+The difference of almost nearly 2 pH values means that the concentration of hydrogen ions in the ethanoic acid is almost 100 times less than in the hydrochloric acid but the labels on the bottles state that they both have the same concentration, they are both 0.1 mol/dm3.

 For the hydrochloric acid; which is a strong acid that is completely dissociated in water the concentration of 0.1 mol/dm3 refers to the concentration of hydrogen ions.
-For the ethanoic acid; a weak acid which is only partly dissociated in water the concentration refers to the "undissociated" CH3COOH molecules and NOT to the small number of hydrogen ions present in the solution.
+For the ethanoic acid; a weak acid which is only partly dissociated in water the concentration refers to the "undissociated" ethanoic acid (CH3COOH) molecules and NOT to the small number of hydrogen ions present in the solution.
 So take care with concentrations when you are considering weak and strong acids and alkalis.

-Concentrated and dilute orange juice are used to explain the difference between strong and concentrated acids.
 Another area which often causes confusion is with strong acids and concentrated acids.
 Some students get these terms mixed up.
 A hydrochloric acid solution with a concentration of 0.1mol/dm3 is a fairly dilute solution; that is it contains mostly water and only a little acid.
 A hydrochloric acid solution with a concentration of 5 mol/dm3 is much more concentrated than the 0.1 mol/dm3 solution, that is it contains less water and more acid.
 However in both solutions the acid is a strong one that is fully dissociated in the water.

 Reactions of strong and weak acids

 The reactions of weak and strong acids are similar but with a weak acid they are slower and less violent.
-This is simply because the characteristic reactions of acids are based on the concentrations or number of hydrogen ions (H+(aq)) present and since weak acids have less hydrogen ions present their reactions will be slower.
-The diagram below shows this by comparing the reactions of hydrochloric (a strong acid) and ethanoic (a weak acid) acids with marble chips.
+This is simply because the characteristic reactions of acids are based on the concentration or number of hydrogen ions (H+(aq)) present and since weak acids have less hydrogen ions present their reactions will be slower.

 Comparing the reactions of weak and strong acid with marble chips.